Rish7474/djBot/README.md

     * Open terminal/command prompt
     * Go to the project directory
     * Enter the following command: ```node ./src/client.js```
-7. To continue getting updated versions of the bot replaced the current src folder with a updated one from this repo and install new dependencies.
+7. To continue getting updated versions of the bot replaced the current src folder in your project directory with a updated one from this repo and install new dependencies.

 ## Commands:
 ### Standard Command Format: